juhannam/gct634-2020/hw1/readme.md

 * Add other audio features: spectral statitsics, temporal envelope (e.g. ADSR), and so on.
 Think about what determines the unique timbre of musical instruments.
 * Codebook-based feature summarization
 * Try different classifiers: k-NN, SVM with nonlinear kernels, MLP, GMM, ...
+* Most of all, observing sounds as a waveform and spectrogram and at the same time listening to them will give you a lot of insight!
+Audacity is a convenient tool for this purposes.

 ## Deliverables
 You should submit your Python code (.py files) and homework report (.pdf file) to KLMS.
 The report should include:
 * Algorithm Description
 * Experiments and Results
 * Discussion
+* [Important] It is allowed to use both training set and valiation set as training data after finding appropriate hyperparameters.
+You can also do K-fold cross-validation with the mix of training and validation sets.
+However, your test accuracy must be computed on the best model on the training and validation sets.
+In other words, you must not use the test set for hyperparameter search.